How to Beat Obstruction of Justice Charges

 9. Maintain regular communication with your attorney for effective presentation.

-10. Remember, the burden of proof lies with the prosecution; your role is to raise doubts and establish your innocence.
+10. Remember, the prosecution has the burden of proof; your role is to raise doubts and establish your innocence.

 Defenses Against Obstruction of Justice Charges